OSINT-for-Ukraine/project-mariupol-timemap-2.0/README.md

 Currently, OSINT FOR UKRAINE has three operational departments and supporting departments/groups (Public Affairs, General Secretariat and Operational Security), which amounts to more than 70 members (board, staff and volunteers).

 If you want to learn more details about our projects [visit our site](https://www.osintforukraine.com/).

+## Code of conduct

+This project and everyone participating in it is governed by the [OSINT for Ukraine Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.